clear-code/lua-web-driver/docs/reference/firefox.md

   * If this option isn't set or `true`, start the Firefox with the headless mode.
 * `options.arguments`: Specify options of the Firefox with a table.
 * `options.args`: It's an alias of `options.arguments`.
+* `options.preferences`: Specify preferences of the Firefox.
+  * The setting value of this option is same that can set value by `about:config` page of the Firefox.

 Example: